Harjeet Atwal

 Harjeet Atwal (Punjabi: ਹਾਰਜੀਤ ਅਤਵਾਲ, born 8 August 1952) is a British Punjabi writer and novelist.
 He has written more than 20 books and he is also the editor of Punjabi magazine Shabad.
 He is also known as a storyteller and poet.
 Now he lives in London with his wife and three children.
 He received a runner-up Dhahan Prize for his novel Mor Udari in 2015.

 Early life

-Harjeet Atwal, a well known Punjabi writer was born on 8 September 1952, in village Pharala, district Jallandhar now district Nawanshahar in Punjab, India.
-His father's name was Darshan Singh and mother name was Balbir Kaur.
+Atwal was born on 8 September 1952 in the village of Pharala, in Jallandhar district (now Nawanshahar) in Punjab, India.
+His father was Darshan Singh and his mother was Balbir Kaur.
 He is eldest brother of three sisters and a late brother.
-He was brought up at his native village Pharala.

 He got his secondary education from Govt.
-High School Pharala, and graduation from Sikh National College, Banga.
-After his degree in law he started his legal practice in Nawanshahar courts but he migrated to U.K. in July, 1977.
-Since then he is living in U.K. with his family.
-He has his interest in literature since his childhood and started writing short stories and poems in his school days.
-He has written more than two dozens books in Punjabi.
-His work is a part of universities courses.
-He lives in London since he moves to U.K. He has three grown up children, two daughters and one son.
+High School Pharala, and graduated from Sikh National College, Banga.
+After his degree in law he started his legal practice in Nawanshahar courts but he migrated to the United Kingdom in July, 1977.
+He lives in London; he has three adult children – two daughters and a son.

+He was interested in literature since childhood and started writing short stories and poems in his school days.